New wave music (English Wikipedia)

 • Marsh, Dave (27 December 1979).
 "The Flip Sides of 1979".
 Rolling Stone.
 Retrieved 14 February 2024.

 • Greenberg, Steve.
 "From Comiskey Park To 'Thriller' (How The Pop Music Audience Was Torn Apart, And Then Put Back Together)".
 S-Curve Records.
-S-Curve Records.
+Archived from the original on 18 March 2022.
 Retrieved 18 March 2022.
 Why did MTV choose to play videos of songs that weren't on the radio, rather than concentrating on the biggest pop hits?
 Quite simply, music videos for most of the American hit records of the day did not exist.
 Desperate to fill a round-the-clock schedule with videos, MTV's initial playlists were chock full of clips by British new wave acts unfamiliar to American radio audiences.
-British videos were easy to come by since they'd been a staple of UK pop music TV programs like "Top of the Pops" since the mid-70s.
+British videos were easy to come by since they'd been a staple of UK pop music TV programs like 'Top of the Pops' since the mid-70s.

 press.umich.edu